openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 if further evaluation requires such a value.

-Expressions can contain assignments, increment operators, decrement operators, method calls and function calls; as a result, the evaluation of an expression can produce side effects.
+Expressions can contain assignments, increment operators, decrement operators, method calls, and function calls; as a result, the evaluation of an expression can produce side effects.

 .. index::